SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-java.md

 1. Run the microservice as a Spring application.
 2. Add a post-construct init method to get a subset of the environment variables and the microservice settings.
-3. Add an event listener to microservice subscription.
+3. Add an event listener to the microservice subscription.
 Each time a tenant subscribes to the microservice, an alarm will be created.
 4. Define a method to create LocationUpdate events based on the client's IP.
 4. Add the application endpoints.